 I love kimchi bibimguksu!

-Make seasoning by adding chopped kimchi, kimchi juice, minced garlic, sugar, gochujang, sesame oil, vinegar and roasted sesame seeds in a mixing bowl.
-Mix well with a wooden spoon.
+Make seasoning by adding chopped kimchi, kimchi juice, minced garlic, sugar, gochujang, sesame oil, vinegar and roasted sesame seeds in a bowl.
+Mix well.

 Somyeon or thin wheat noodles.
-If you don’t have somyeon, you can substitute with mee suah (wiki).
+If you don’t have somyeon, you can substitute with mee suah.

 I ended up fighting for the last bowl with my parents.
 Haha